Dane County Lakes and Watershed Commission

 Chuck currently works at CDW and has been the County Board Supervisor for District 13 since 2002.
 He is a 24-year resident of the Vilas Neighborhood on the near west side of Madison.
 He feels there are many Commission achievements to be proud of but two in particular are support of the urban water quality grant program and the Strategic Engagement Coordinator position within the Office of Lakes and Watersheds.
 As an average citizen, he likes learning about water and limnology issues as well as solutions for stopping storm water runoff before it reaches our lakes.
 He sees limited resources as a continuing challenge for the Commission.
 Having grown up in Dane County and spending time sailing and water skiing on Lake Mendota, he's fond of many water-related places in the county, especially the nationally famous Black Earth Creek in western Dane County, and Monona Bay located just outside Madison's downtown.

-Mike Gerner (Yahara Lakes Association representative since 2012)
+Allan Levin (Yahara Lakes Association representative since 2017)

-Mary Kolar (County Board Supervisor Representing Madison since 2013)
+Mary Kolar (County Board Supervisor Representing Downtown Madison since 2013)

 Mary is pleased to serve on the Lakes and Watershed Commission because water is a critical Dane County resource and amenity, and significant work is needed to improve the water quality of our lakes.
 She values working with fellow commissioners and others so that everyone may continue to enjoy the year-round recreational opportunities lakes, streams and wetlands provide.
 Mary’s favorite water place in Dane County is Lake Monona.
 She believes one of the best ways to begin a day is with a walk to Law Park to experience the sunrise over Lake Monona.